iampedraam/alfs-cfs-scheduler/README.md

-# alfs-cfs-scheduler
-Linux CFS-inspired scheduler in C++ using a manual Min-Heap and Unix Domain Sockets.

 # 🚀 ALFS – A Linux CFS-Inspired Scheduler in C++

 ALFS (Advanced Lightweight Fair Scheduler) is a userspace simulation of the Linux **Completely Fair Scheduler (CFS)**, implemented in modern C++.